-'PRE SENIOR YEAR 9 PREPARES STUDENTS FOR THE RIGOURS OF SENIOR YEARS AND VCE WITH A PROGRAM THAT EXTENDS AND CHALLENGES, PROVIDING STUDENTS WITH UNIQUE LEARNING OPPORTUNITIES AND PERSONAL GROWTH.'
+PGSReady is the Peninsula Grammar School's community readiness platform in the event of changes to our on campus learning.
+On our PGSReady page is regularly updated and is available from the website under Important Information.
+'THE PRE SENIOR SCHOOL PREPARES STUDENTS FOR THE RIGOURS OF SENIOR SCHOOL AND VCE WITH A PROGRAM THAT EXTENDS AND CHALLENGES, PROVIDING STUDENTS WITH UNIQUE LEARNING OPPORTUNITIES AND PERSONAL GROWTH'